serhatbolsu/robotframework-appiumlibrary/README.rst

 similar to how `Selenium WebDriver <http://seleniumhq.org/projects/webdriver/>`_ talks to web browser.

-AppiumLibrary is modeled after (and forked from)  `appiumandroidlibrary <https://github.com/frankbp/robotframework-appiumandroidlibrary>`_,  but re-implemented to use appium 1.X technologies.
+SofrecomAppiumLibrary is modeled after (and forked from)  `appiumandroidlibrary <https://github.com/jollychang/robotframework-appiumlibrary>.

 It support Python 2.x only.